 Online Lectures.

 In 1977 Elizabeth II’s silver jubilee was marked in London by the creation of a walking route indicated with metal discs set into the pavement.
-On the third section of this journey through London we will see a Wren Church, a livery hall, a variety of Victorian commercial buildings before leaving the City.
-That will lead us to inns of court before ending at a water pump.
+On the fourth section of this journey through London we will see Georgian houses, including those lived during the 20th Century by luminaries such as George Orwell, Kenneth Williams and Dorothy L. Sayers.
+In addition there will be pubs to consider and the late 1960’s concrete mega structure of the Brunswick Centre.

 Online Courses 2025-6.